 JNT Visual - Fotolia

 Container-savvy developers and operators face the vexing challenge of installing and managing communications for multiple application services that run on the same container cluster.
 To design each service module to discover and communicate with adjacent services accumulates performance overhead quickly.
-This led to the creation of service mesh technologies, which broker and control interservice connections.
+This led to the of service mesh technologies, which broker and control interservice connections.

 A service mesh provides a software abstraction layer for a set of network services that collectively facilitates reliable, secure communications between microservices.
 A mesh typically runs as an application layer -- Open Systems Interconnection Layer 7 -- proxy, known as a sidecar proxy, which runs parallel to the individual microservices as a separate container.